abhinavmarwaha/passwordreminder/README.md

 you can get the latest release [here](https://github.com/abhinavmarwaha/passwordreminder/releases)

+## Have Suggetions ?

+You can add an issue [here](https://github.com/abhinavmarwaha/passwordreminder/issues) or fill up a google form [here](https://forms.gle/2Z9JiPAFSqsuu4zg6)

+or you can contact me at abhinavmarwaha@protonmail.com or [@bladehunter:matrix.org](https://matrix.to/#/@bladehunter:matrix.org)

 ## Issues

 * Fixing deep linking in app. (does not open the reminder when clicked on notification)